What’s the most important things homeschoolers need to know?

 So what about socialization?

-I’ve heard it repeatedly from non-homeschooled people that homeschooled kids are different (much to the chagrin of most homeschooled kids).
+I’ve heard repeatedly from non-homeschooled people that homeschooled kids are different (much to the chagrin of most homeschooled kids).

 Funny that when my kids were in school, complete strangers didn’t ask about my children’s socialization or make comments on how my children were different then.
 Yet at the core: all kids are different.